Agencies

 Why do lead gen agencies burn through domains faster than anyone else?

-Agencies burn domains 3-5x faster than single-brand senders because they combine high volume, inconsistent lead quality across clients, and multi-platform complexity into a single infrastructure.
+Agencies burn domains 3-5x faster than single-brand senders because they combine high volume, inconsistent lead quality across clients, and large-fleet complexity into a single infrastructure.
 A domain that would last 6-12 months for a single company often lasts only 4-8 weeks in an agency environment without protection.

 The root causes are structural.
 Each new client brings a different ICP, different lead sources, and different tolerance for data quality.
 An agency running 30 clients might ingest leads from Clay, Apollo, ZoomInfo, and manual scraping simultaneously.
 When one client's lead list contains 8% invalid addresses, the resulting bounces damage domains shared across the agency's infrastructure - not just that client's campaigns.